clvsit/encrypt_python/README.md

 `-d` or `--dir_path` | str | The directory of the python script to be encrypted `-f` or `--filter` | str or List[str] | Filtering rules, as strings, can specify a single regular expression or the path to the rule file; as lists, specify multiple regular expressions. **When the path of a script file meets the filter criteria, the script file will not be encrypted**.
-`-o` or `--output` | str | Specify the output directory of the encrypted script file `-p` or `--is_replace` | bool |  Whether to replace the original directory, default is false, when set to true, it will automatically move the encrypted files in build to the dir_path directory and copy the original script files to the `dir_path + time.time()` directory as a backup
+`-o` or `--output` | str | Specify the output directory of the encrypted script file `-i` or `--inplace` | bool |  Whether to replace the original directory, default is false, when set to true, it will automatically move the encrypted files in build to the dir_path directory and copy the original script files to the `dir_path + time.time()` directory as a backup
-`-r` or `--is_recurrent` | bool | Whether to recursively find all script files in the dir_path directory, default is false.
+`-r` or `--recursive` | bool | Whether to recursively find all script files in the dir_path directory, default is false.

 If the `--filter` parameter is passed in as a file path, the file will have the following format: